 Residents are required to update changes in address within 60 days to keep their records current.
-You may change your address by mailing the necessary proof of residency documents to DMV if you currently have a REAL ID or a Limited Purpose credential.
+You may change your address online or by mailing the necessary proof of residency documents to DMV if you currently have a REAL ID or a Limited Purpose credential.
 You may also bring your residency documents to a DMV service center location (note if you do not have a REAL ID or Limited Purpose credential, you will also have to bring in additional documents for validation).
 If you are not completing another transaction, such as renewing your driver license or vehicle registration, there is also a change of address fee.
 The address change will be applied to your driver license or identification card and your vehicle registrations.
 For vehicles with co-owners, the change of address will only be applicable to the primary owner.
 If there is a DC co-owner on the vehicle registration, that individual must apply for their own change of address.

 Failure to update your address with the DMV may result in an inability to send you inspection, license and vehicle registration renewals, ticket notices, license suspensions/revocations and other pertinent DMV documents.
 As a result, you may experience inconveniences and fees.

 You must inform DMV of change in your address either by:

 - Changing your address online (You can only use this option if you already have a REAL ID credential (which has a star in the upper right corner) or a Limited Purpose credential (which is marked not for federal purposes).)

 - Visiting in person at any DMV Service Location (If you do not have a REAL ID credential or a Limited Purpose credential you must make an in-person visit to a DC DMV service center and bring the completed driver license/identification card application along with source documents for validation.
 Click here for more information.)